GavinKenna/gavinkenna.io/content/blogposts/AdviceForNewTechManagers.md

 ## Organise One-On-Ones Often

 Organise a One-on-One meeting often, ideally at the same time and day every 2-4 weeks.
 Try not to perform ad-hoc One-on-One meetings as your team members may not be prepared.
-Also it's important that the meetings don't happen less often than once every 2-4 weeks, as the goal is to catch potential issues soon to mitigate problems down the road.
+Also it's important the meetings don't happen less often than once every 2-4 weeks, as the goal is to catch potential issues soon to mitigate problems down the road.

 I would typically organise no more than one One-on-One in the morning and another in the afternoon, as to not burn myself out  (which would consequentially affect those meetings and the overall quality of them).